 The electric grid is getting steadily cleaner as utilities replace fossil fuel power plants with solar and wind resources.

-CLEER is partnering in an ambitious, long-term initiative to expand community-scale solar and battery storage across our three-county region (Garfield, Eagle and Pitkin counties).
-The flagship of this project is a landmark Three-County Solar + Storage Study and Action Plan, which calculates that solar could realistically grow by more than 25-fold and offers an extensive action plan for achieving this.
+CLEER partnered in an ambitious, multi-year initiative to expand community-scale solar and battery storage across our three-county region (Garfield, Eagle and Pitkin counties) that concluded in 2021.
+The project resulted in a landmark Three-County Solar + Storage Study and Action Plan, which calculates that solar could realistically grow by more than 25-fold and offers an extensive action plan for achieving this.
 The initiative also includes a GIS-based mapping tool to identify suitable solar sites and an online solar development tool box for local governments and landowners.
 (These resources are all available on the website of the Western Colorado Clean Energy Network, an umbrella effort spearheaded by CLEER.)

 To streamline solar development, our staff are providing technical assistance to Garfield Clean Energy member governments in making their regulations more solar-friendly through the national SolSmart program.
 Garfield County and the towns of Silt and Carbondale have received SolSmart designations, and several other jurisdictions are actively working toward designations.